Santander says Brexit uncertainty may have 'significant' impact on results

 Banks operating in Britain must separate deposit-taking operations from riskier investment banking activities before January 2019.
 Personal and small business banking services will have to be provided by a ‘ring-fenced bank’.

-Britain’s looming exit from the EU and political uncertainty in Brazil are expected to test the management skills of Santander’s new chief executive Andrea Orcel [nL8N1WC37J].
+Britain’s looming exit from the EU and political uncertainty in Brazil are expected to test the management skills of Santander’s new chief executive Andrea Orcel.

 So far this year, Santander has lost around 20 percent of its value as lenders face pressure from low interest rates, especially in Spain, its second-biggest market, while trying to shift from traditional commercial banking towards more digital-oriented lending to compete with fintech startups.